neo4j-labs/neo4rs/README.md

 The crate has a minimum supported Rust version (MSRV) of `1.75.0` as of 0.9.x.
 The version [0.8.x](https://crates.io/crates/neo4rs/0.8.0) has an MSRV of `1.63.0`

-A change in the MSRV in *not* considered a breaking change.
+A change in the MSRV is *not* considered a breaking change.
 For versions past 1.0.0, a change in the MSRV can be done in a minor version increment (1.1.3 -> 1.2.0) for versions before 1.0.0, a change in the MSRV can be done in a patch version increment (0.1.3 -> 0.1.4).